jesuislucien/scaffold/README.md

 # scaffold
-This is a project scaffold for Python
+This is an example of project scaffold for a Python project